mrcaron/Redemption/Story.md

 What I _knew_ and then _experienced_ has been unfolding since that day.
 Immediately, I stopped smoking (everything).
 I found a bible in our house and started reading it.
 I was woken up by God early in the morning when I used to sleep until noon.
 I just started talking to God.
 I drove the six hour road trip to Sterling each week before coming to UIUC to be with those folks and worship Jesus who "saved me".

 I came to UIUC excited.
 I really don't think I've ever stopped being excited... but that first Quad Day.
 Whoa.
 I met Wager and there entered a guy who's been a dicipler, friend, shoulder to cry on, spiritual father.
-Wage and Janel shaped my early life, guys.
-I remember trying to pray off in the gardens next to FAR.
+Wage and Janel shaped my early life, guys; many stories about those guys.

 I remember talking to God on the way back to FAR; "God, oh I HOPE that is the church where you want me to be!
 Those guys seem awesome!"
 I asked God for a sign and that night at the ilife rally, I won a door prize.
 BOOM, I was in.
 I jumped in a small group, lighting setup, the whole works.
 I did so much I went on probation my first semester!

-Jesus is alive in me, and he was changing everything; my motivations for living, the kind of life I wanted, the words coming out of my mouth... everything was being reworked.
-There is story after story of his hand in my life.
+Jesus is alive in me, and he was changing everything; my motivations for living, the kind of life I wanted, the words coming out of my mouth, the things that made my heart pitter patter, everything was being reworked.
+It's not all rosey.
+There's hardship, like this time I was dealing with a sinful behavior I needed to jettison... it was hitting me at work and my boss was friends with WW.
+Homefellowship was happening...(finish story).

-I've been to Minneapolis and Berlin as a missionary church planter.
-I'm in Madison as a father, physical and spiritual...
+There is story after story of his hand in my life, it is the unfolding of his purpose in me.
+He is revealing that I am an intentional creation.
+So are *you*.

 The Call
 --------